 Akamai’s implementation leverages the edge servers network for unlimited scale of token verification, unmatched security with protection against DDOS attacks, and high availability.
 This work is done at the edge, close to the application that is using the token.
 This reduces the latency for token validation calls, offloads the work from origin or a third party, and ensures that invalid tokens don’t reach resource servers.

-To find out more about API Gateway, see the following, check out our page here.
+To find out more about Akamai API Gateway, check out the API Gateway home page.